wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/document-test-powerapps-app/includes/03-optimize-performance.md

 ## Query Performance

 Common Data Service is a service and, as any service, may not cater for your specific app design.
 Specific queries in your app may cause some performance issues.
 While you don’t have direct access to the components of the Common Data Service such as database, there are tools available within Common Data Service to help in tuning the environment to your specific needs.
 You can analyze and optimize query performance using the Data Performance view discussed in detail in the next topic.
-There are a number of tools that can assist in performance tuning various aspects of PowerApps.
+There are a number of tools that can assist in performance tuning various aspects of Power Apps.

 ## Dynamics 365 Diagnostics